hashicorp/terraform-google-consul/README.md

 Instead of figuring out the details of how to run a piece of infrastructure from scratch, you can reuse existing code that has been proven in production.
-And instead of maintaining all that infrastructure code yourself, you can leverage the work of the Blueprint community to pick up infrastructure improvements through a version number bump.
+And instead of maintaining all that infrastructure code yourself, you can leverage the work of the Terraform Module community to pick up infrastructure improvements through a version number bump.

-## Who maintains this Blueprint?
+## Who maintains this Terraform Module?

-This Blueprint is maintained by [Gruntwork](http://www.gruntwork.io/).
-If you're looking for help or commercial support, send an email to [blueprints@gruntwork.io](mailto:blueprints@gruntwork.io?Subject=Consul%20Blueprint).
+This Terraform Module is maintained by [Gruntwork](http://www.gruntwork.io/).
+If you're looking for help or commercial support, send an email to [blueprints@gruntwork.io](mailto:blueprints@gruntwork.io?Subject=Consul%20Terraform%20Module).
 Gruntwork can help with:

 * Setup, customization, and support for this Terraform Module.